Skip to main content

 • AI readiness audit: The company knows where AI can compress research, production, testing, personalization, and analysis without flattening the brand into generic output.

 The second mistake is hiring too late.
 Many SaaS companies wait until marketing is visibly broken: CAC is drifting, sales is blaming lead quality, the website no longer matches the product, competitors own the narrative, and every campaign feels like a restart.
-A senior fractional CMO is more useful before those problems harden.
+A fractional CMO is more useful before those problems harden.

 • Good use case: A Series B SaaS company has a capable marketing manager, a sales team under pipeline pressure, and a founder still driving most positioning decisions.